seccomp/libseccomp/doc/man/man3/seccomp_export_bpf.3.md

 ===========

 The **seccomp_export_bpf**() and **seccomp_export_pfc**() functions
-generate and output the current seccomp filter in either BPF (Berkley Packet Filter) or PFC (Pseudo Filter Code).
+generate and output the current seccomp filter in either BPF (Berkeley Packet Filter) or PFC (Pseudo Filter Code).
 The output of **seccomp_export_bpf**() is suitable for loading into the kernel, while the output of **seccomp_export_pfc**() is human readable and is